guanjue/snapshot/parameter_settings.md

 index_matrix_txt: user provided binary index matrix for each cCRE in each cell-type (F/snapshot_test_run_merge.index.matrix.txt)
 signal_matrix_txt: user provided signal matrix for each cCRE in each cell-type (F/snapshot_test_run_merge.signal.matrix.txt)
 function_state_matrix_txt: user provided functional epigenetic state matrix for each cCRE in each cell-type (F/snapshot_test_run_merge.function.matrix.txt)

+# ‘F’: means user do NOT have the data / the procedure is NOT be included in the analysis
 ```